Memories of Christmas Breakfast Strata (and a Recipe)

 Christmas Breakfast Strata

-6 slices bread, preferably a dense Italian style loaf, cut 3/4 of an inch thick
+slices bread, preferably a dense Italian style loaf, cut 3/4-inch thick

 Dash of nutmeg

-Trim crust from bread and fit it into the bottom of a 10 by 16 baking pan.
+Trim crust from bread and fit it into the bottom of a 10 by 16-inch baking pan.
 Brown sausage and drain off any excess fat.
 Stir mustard into sausage.
 Spoon sausage evenly over bread, and sprinkle with grated cheese.
-Combine remaining ingredients (eggs, milk, half and half, salt, pepper, nutmeg, and Worchestershire sauce) and then pour over cheese and sausage.
+Combine remaining ingredients (eggs, milk, half and half, salt, pepper, nutmeg, and Worcestershire sauce) and then pour over cheese and sausage.